 Weather affects our lives from day to day.
 You can feel it on your skin and glimpse its movements in the air outside your home.
 Yet it's the product of a massive atmospheric system -- 5.5 quadrillion tons (4.99 quadrillion metric tons) of gases stirred to life by one burning star.

-Explore the links on the next page to learn more about weather and the titanic forces that make a simple afternoon shower possible.
+Explore the links below to learn more about weather and the titanic forces that make a simple afternoon shower possible.